 2. Grey co-location: shared grid connection, separate balancing groups

-3. Green co-location: "behind-the-meter" with innovation tender
+3. green co-location: "Behind-the-meter" with innovation promotion

 Deep Dive: Revenue potential of the green co-location